-A copy should be retained for the permittee's files.
 In addition, any communication regarding compliance with the conditions of this permit must be sent to the two offices listed above.

-The first DMR is due on the 15th of the month following the effective date of the permit.
+The first DMR is due on the 15th of the month following permit effectiveness.

 DMRs and any other information or report must be signed and certified by a responsible corporate officer as defined in 40 CFR 122.22, a general partner or proprietor, or a principal municipal executive officer or ranking elected official, or his duly authorized representative.
 Such authorization must be submitted in writing and must explain the duties and responsibilities of the authorized representative.